jupliger/country-info-app/README.md

 Open your browser and go to http://localhost:3000 to access the frontend application.
 The frontend application should communicate with the backend to fetch the necessary data.

+### Notes (Things i wish i had more time to implement)

+1. Implement unit test.
+2. Better loading to the components and faster client-side response.
+3. A better country name filter to diplay information on screen (venezuela, for example).
+4. Screen response when fail to fetch information.
+5. Better Adpation of the layout to diferrent sizes os screen.
+6. Ensure that environment variables are loaded and used securely in the application.